michaelneuder/optimistic-relay-documentation/proposal.md

 at most one missed slot per-optimistc builder before a manual intervention.
 By default, all builders are treated non-optimistically and the process of posting collateral is manual.
 If that builder ends up submitting a bad block, a single slot will be missed and we will manually investigate the failure, initiate the refund, and communicate with the builder.
 Only once we have high confidence that we understand what went wrong and why it won't happen again will we allow the builder to re-post collateral and have access to optimistic processing once again.
 Additionally, we only optimistically process blocks that have a value less than the collateral posted for a builder.
 The builder is free to submit blocks with huge MEV that exceeds their collateral, we just will validate those bids synchronously because they can't cover refund amount.
 Lastly, have the benefit of rolling this change out slowly.
-By starting with just the `ultra-sound relay` we can continually monitor the number of missed slots caused by this change.
+By starting with just the Ultra Sound Relay we can continually monitor the number of missed slots caused by this change.
 If we ever determine that it exceeds what we are comfortable with, we can simply turn it off.

 #### Collusion